Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-16-rmarkdown-latex.md

 I work closely with linguistics, so one day I may need to include syntax trees in my documents.

-Syntax trees can be easily included as LaTeX codes using the package [Qtree](https://www.ling.upenn.edu/advice/latex/qtree/qtreenotes.pdf).
-Include the `qtree` package in the YAML header:
+Syntax trees can be easily included as LaTeX codes using the packages such as [Forest](https://mirror.ox.ac.uk/sites/ctan.org/graphics/pgf/contrib/forest/forest-doc.pdf) or [Qtree](https://www.ling.upenn.edu/advice/latex/qtree/qtreenotes.pdf).
+Here I will show a simple example using Qtree.
+Include the package in the YAML header:

 ```
 ---